NadeemNicoR/TeamProjects/docs/_posts/2019-06-25-ISEE-2019-Beta-Prototype.md

 2) Tester doesn't need to know programming language or how the software has been implemented.

-3) Test can be conducted by anybody independent from the developer'S team.
+3) Test can be conducted by anybody independent from the developer's team.

 4) Test cases can be designed as soon as the specifications are complete.